 - Can I stand doing this for another 15-20 years?

 - Can I even do anything else?

 … but answering them can be challenging and some end up not answering them or putting them off.
 It can be easier to just continue with their current job or to march into an available but unsuitable job.
 Me included.

-Two and a half years ago I was made redundant.
+Five years ago I was made redundant.
 It was a shock and not something I wanted.
 It may seem a bit dramatic, but I was honestly heart broken and my confidence was badly shaken.
 The next day a headhunter called with a fantastic job for a great brand – one that seemed to bring all of my previous experiences together.
 I was seduced and reassured that someone wanted me.
 The selection process took some time (as they do) and I found it hard not being able to answer when people asked me “so what are you going to do next?”.
 I was relieved to be offered the job and have an answer to that question.
 A month into the new job I realised I had made a mistake.